Lisa-m91/blink-analysis/README.md

    ./project.py video_1.tif video_2.tif projection.tif
    ```

-2. The peaks are picked using the picking script from the `blob-detection`
+2. The peaks are picked using the picking script from
-   repository.
-The most important parameter is the `threshold` value.
+   the [blob detection][blob-detection] repository.
+The most important parameter
+   is the `threshold` value.

    The `edge` parameter should be set to (at least) the same as used for the
    extraction in step 3.
 This avoids the extracted ROI clipping against the edge